vohuy1894/NLP_Group/README.md

 * Richard Tran
 * Huy Vo

+### Repository for Group Project
+### Pulitzer Prize Helper
-Please visit our wiki page for more info!
+Please visit our wiki page for more info about our project!